Obsidian-TTRPG-Community/Starfinder-SRD-Markdown/Compendium/SF1E/Bestiary/Starships Examples/Starship Creatures/Vermelith.md

 # Vermelith

-**Source**:  _Alien Archive 2 pg.
+source:  _Alien Archive 2 pg.
 130_

-N Huge starship magical beast, **Tier** 9
+N Huge starship magical beast, Tier 9
+Speed: 4
-**Speed** 4; **Maneuverability** poor (turn 3); **Drift** —
+Maneuverability poor (turn 3)
+Drift —
+AC 25
+TL 22
+  - name: "Immunities"
-**AC** 25; **TL** 22; **Immunities** EMP, radiation, vacuum
+    desc: "EMP, radiation, vacuum
-**HP** 200; **DT** 5; **CT** 40
+HP: 200
+DT 5
+CT 40
-**Shields** none
+Shields none
-**Attack (Forward)** gravity gun +13 (6d6), bite +13 (8d6 plus EMP and swallow starship)
+Attack (Forward) gravity gun +13 (6d6), bite +13 (8d6 plus EMP and swallow starship)
-**Attack (Turret)** tail whip +13 (8d6, ripper)
+Attack (Turret) tail whip +13 (8d6, ripper)
-**Skills** Engineering +17, Piloting +18
+Skills:
+  - Engineering +17
+  - Piloting: +18
+Power Core vermelith heart (150 PCU)
+Drift Engine none
-**Power Core** vermelith heart (150 PCU); **Drift Engine** none; **Systems** mk 5 defenses, mk 8 armor; **Expansion Bays** swallow starship
+Systems mk 5 defenses, mk 8 armor
+Expansion Bays swallow starship
+otherabil:
+  - name: ""
-**Other Abilities** encyst, extreme resistance, living starship, void adaptation
+    desc: "encyst, extreme resistance, living starship, void adaptation"

 ### Ecology

-**Environment** any vacuum
+Environment any vacuum
-**Organization** solitary
+Organization solitary

 ### Special Abilities

-**Bite (Ex)** A vermelith can use its bite only against a ship in an adjacent hex.
+Bite (Ex) A vermelith can use its bite only against a ship in an adjacent hex.
 If the vermelith deals damage with this attack to a ship of its size or smaller, it holds that ship in place.
 As an action, the pilot of the bitten starship can attempt a DC 28 Piloting check to break free of the jaws.
 While holding a starship in its jaws, the vermelith can’t move, turn, or use its gravity gun, but it can make tail attacks or attempt to bite or swallow the same starship.
 The vermelith and the ship it is holding take a –2 penalty to AC and TL and to Piloting checks to determine movement order in starship combat.

-**Encyst (Ex)** A vermelith can coil up and, over 6 hours, exude a rocky layer that resembles an asteroid.
+Encyst (Ex) A vermelith can coil up and, over 6 hours, exude a rocky layer that resembles an asteroid.
 An encysted vermelith can take no actions, but it increases its AC and TL by 5 and its DT by 10.
 A creature that succeeds at a DC 28 Mysticism check can identify an encysted vermelith as a creature.
 A vermelith can remain encysted indefinitely.
 If awakened during starship combat, a vermelith bursts out of its cyst during the engineering phase and acts normally.

-**Extreme Resistance (Ex)** A vermelith gains a +4 bonus to its AC against direct fire weapons that have the EMP special property or use gravity, and its DT against such weapons is 15.
+Extreme Resistance (Ex) A vermelith gains a +4 bonus to its AC against direct fire weapons that have the EMP special property or use gravity, and its DT against such weapons is 15.
 A vermelith has a +5 bonus to Piloting checks it attempts due to gravity, such as escaping a tractor beam.

-**Living Starship (Ex)** A vermelith is a living creature that can engages only in starship combat.
+Living Starship (Ex) A vermelith is a living creature that can engages only in starship combat.
 It has no crew, but it can still take engineer, gunner, and pilot actions using the skill bonuses, ranks, and level listed in the Crew Actions section above.
 Modifiers for its size, speed, and maneuverability are already factored into its statistics.
 Use the table below when the vermelith takes critical damage.
 The vermelith’s brain can’t gain the wrecked condition.

 | D%     | System          | Effect                                                                         |
 |--------|-----------------|--------------------------------------------------------------------------------|